rust-lang/book/src/ch17-01-futures-and-syntax.md

             Rust Programming Language
 ```

-Phew: we finally have some working async code!
-This now compiles, and we can run
+Phew—we finally have some working async code!
+But before we add the code to race
-it.
-Before we add code to race two sites against each other, let’s briefly turn
+the two sites against each other, let’s briefly turn our attention back to how
-our attention back to how futures work.
+futures work.

 Each _await point_—that is, every place where the code uses the `await`
-keyword—represents a place where control gets handed back to the runtime.
+keyword—represents a place where control is handed back to the runtime.
 To
 make that work, Rust needs to keep track of the state involved in the async
-block, so that the runtime can kick off some other work and then come back when
+block so that the runtime can kick off some other work and then come back when
-it’s ready to try advancing this one again.
+it’s ready to try advancing the first one again.
 This is an invisible state machine,
-as if you wrote an enum in this way to save the current state at each `await`
+as if you’d written an enum like this to save the current state at each await
 point:

 ```rust